A Simple Guide for Writing a GREAT Character Backstory

 Let’s talk about how to write a great character backstory for your D&D, Pathfinder, or Starfinder character.
 With roleplaying games quickly shifting from a game played around a table into a game being streamed for others to watch or listen to, it’s kicked open the door of an idea that a player’s character can (and should) bring an interesting and narrative backstory to the table.

-Good gravy, Travis!
+Good gravy, Tommy!
 Get your foot off my door.
-Again, figuratively, Trav.
+Again, figuratively, Tommy.
 Figuratively!

 Anyway, while character backstories are getting more attention and interest, I’ve seen a lot of drifting about when it comes to tips and helps for creating a good character backstory.
 As a result, I’ve seen a lot of over-wrought, over-worked backstories that feel like more of a mish-mash of events than an engaging hook.
 Sadly, a 10-page backstory can provide a lot of details, while fully missing motivation or narrative structure.